The following words and terms, when used in this chapter, shall

 capability of the pressure retaining item.
 Nonphysical changes such

-temperature of a pressure-retaining item shall be considered an alteration.
+temperature of a pressure-retaining item is considered an alteration.

 (2) Application for Certification--The completed first